 The most visible protest have taken place on South Africa’s formerly white-only campuses, led by the University of Cape Town and Johannesburg’s University of the Witwatersrand (known as Wits University).

 Critics argue these protests are the actions of a privileged few since these once-segregated public schools remain the country’s best universities, and the most expensive.
 Most of South Africa’s 27 universities are in a dire condition, according to rights group Equal Education, but protests on these less prestigious campuses do not garner the same public attention.

-“Free university education for the poor in South Africa is feasible, but will require significant additional funding.”
 This year’s protests have been more fraught as the gulf between student leaders, universities and the government become ever wider.
 The torching of a library and decades-old texts at the University of KwaZulu-Natal eroded public support but also raised the uncomfortable question on the value placed on libraries versus poor students’ access to those libraries.
 The increased presence of police and private security on campuses has only heightened tension.
 The student movements have not been without blame, and have been accused of coercion and intimidation, but they have also garnered the support of political heavyweights including Winnie Mandela.

 The violence will not stop until tuition fees are scrapped, say the students gathering under the #FeesMustFall banner.
 Their cause is guided by South Africa’s constitution, which states “everyone has the right to further education, which the state, through reasonable measures, must make progressively available and accessible.”
 But as with many rights like water and housing, South Africa does not seem to have the political will or the financial resources to implement its ideological values.